galaxyproject/galaxy-hub/src/events/gccbosc2018/faq/index.md

 * date of birth (YYYY/MM/DD),
 * passport number, and
 * country of issuance,
+* registration confirmation number
+* title of your abstract submission

 In addition, a letter verifying your student status or employment status may be required to obtain a visa to enter the US.
 Please see [this template](https://depot.galaxyproject.org/hub/attachments/events/gccbosc2018/gccbosc2018-employment-student-letter-example.docx) for an example.